theamaya/Viewport-Aware-Dynamic-360-Video-Segment-Categorization/README.md

 # Viewport-aware Dynamic 360 Video Segment Categorization
-This repository holds the code to reproduce the analysis and the proposed algorithms of the accepted paper [#106 Viewport-aware Dynamic 360 Video Segment Categorization for NOSSDAV 2021](https://nossdav2021.hotcrp.com/paper/106).
+This repository holds the code to reproduce the analysis and the proposed algorithms of the accepted paper [#106 Viewport-aware Dynamic 360 Video Segment Categorization](https://nossdav2021.hotcrp.com/paper/106)  for NOSSDAV 2021.

 # Requirements
 The following packages are required

+*   python                             3.8.5
 *   numpy                              1.19.2
 *   matplotlib                         3.3.2
 *   pandas                             1.2.1